 You have built significant tribal knowledge, skills and assets in your business.
 How do you ensure you pass them onto the next generation of talent?
 Succession planning is a critical strategy in any business or industry to secure the continuation of the culture, brand, and skillsets.

-The scope of human resources (HR) professionals responsibilities includes creating and implementing a succession plan.
+The scope of HR roles and responsibilities includes creating and implementing a succession plan.
 Succession planning in hr is a focused process for retaining talent and has tremendous benefits for retention, workplace culture and employee engagement.
 The most successful businesses have in place an effective succession plan to identify and develop future leaders.

 What is Succession Planning?